yanhan/cljs-nusmods/README.md

 ## Credits

-First and foremost, to [Eu Beng Hee](https://github.com/ahbeng) for making his wonderful [NUSMods](https://github.com/ahbeng/NUSMods) library open source.
+First and foremost, to [Eu Beng Hee](https://github.com/ahbeng) for making his wonderful [NUSMods](https://github.com/ahbeng/NUSMods) project open source.
 This project would probably have taken a very different route without using it as a reference.